Contact us about treatment for chronic middle ear disease

 It's easy to find out more about treatment by giving us a call or completing our enquiry form.

-There are a range of treatment options for chronic middle ear diseases depending on the underlying cause, the severity of the symptoms, and the age of the patient.
+There are a range of treatment options for chronic middle ear disease depending on the underlying cause, the severity of the symptoms, and your age.

 Most acute middle ear infections (such as otitis media) clear up on their own within a few days and don't require any specific treatment.
 However chronic middle ear disease may require treatment.
 You may first be prescribed antibiotics if the infection is caused by bacteria.
 These may need to be taken over a relatively long period.
 If the eardrum is perforated (i.e. there is a hole in it), antibiotic ear drops may be used.